Benberry1/algorithm-convert-html-entities/README.md

 ## What I learned

-The main thing that I was able to implement that I learned more about was using objects as dictionaries to reference the corresponding HTML entity code.
-Utilizing the object dictionary in two different solutions and once again learning more about RegExp and how powerful they can be!
+The main thing that I was able to implement that I learned more about, was using objects as dictionaries to reference the corresponding HTML entity code.
+Utilizing the object dictionary in two different solutions and once again learning more about RegExp and how powerful it can be!

 ## Documentation

 Below is a list of methods I used with links to the relevant MDN page.
-Some of these were known prior and some were learned through documentation searching during the challenge.

 - [String.split()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split)
 - [Array.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)